SteamDB implements the download system for game tracking purposes, so we have some understanding of how it works under the hood.

 Each file is split into roughly one megabyte chunks, and each chunk is compressed with LZMA and encrypted with an AES 256-bit key.

-Only Steam users that have access to the game and that specific depot can request the encryption key, but once one user is able to receive it, they can share it with other users.
+Only Steam users that have access to the game and that specific depot can request the encryption key, but once one user is able to receive it, they could technically share it with other users.

 How Steam preloads work